Project-Setup/github_sql_pwa/readme.md

     ```js
     import Enzyme from 'enzyme';
     import Adapter from 'enzyme-adapter-react-16';
-    // Make sure you can use "publicRuntimeConfig" within tests.
-    // import { setConfig } from 'next/config';
-    // import publicRuntimeConfig from '../configs/publicRuntimeConfig';

-    // setConfig({ publicRuntimeConfig });
     Enzyme.configure({ adapter: new Adapter() });
     ```
 7. change `env` in `.eslintrc.js`